 Notes

-In the past I have attempted this recipe with other cuts of beef, but did not have the great results like this one.
+Testing the recipe with rib-eye.
+It was delicious, but my favorite was with the beef short ribs.
 The beef really does need to have a bit of fat through out.
 Beef short ribs were great for this recipe!

 These tacos were prepared with a taqueria(small) homemade corn tortilla.
 Type “corn tortillas” into the search bar to see full recipe on site.
-Garnish with diced,sliced and chopped onion, radish, cilantro and lime.
+Garnish with diced, sliced and chopped onion, radish, cilantro and lime.

 On the left a smooth chile de arbol salsa prepared with rendered beef stock.
 On the right, a toasted chile de arbol salsa.